sHabakkuk/Introduction-to-R/README.md

               5. Dataframe - arranges and stores data in a tabular format.

- # I have also done some basic visualizations.
+ # Basic Data visualizations.
               1. Barplot.
               2. Pie Chart
               3. Scatterplots.

-# we have some simple summary statistics computations.
+# We also can compute some simple summary statistics.
               1. Mean.
               2. median.
               3. Mode.
               4. Variance.
-# Lastly we can learn how to view and load existing datasets in R.
+# How to view and load existing datasets in R to our workspace.
            1. Titanic.
            2. AirPassengers
            3. Iris